 Clock lets you set a timer.

 Calculator lats you copy your last result.

 And Camera give you the standard 3D Touch options from the app.

-When inside the new iOS 10 Messages app, 3D Touching on the send icon now bring a suite of new options.
+When inside the Messages app, 3D Touching on the send icon now bring a suite of new options.
 These range from changing the tone of your message to adding a background effect to the messages field when you send your message.

 When you receive certain types of notifications, including Messages, you can now 3D Touch and get a live window of that notification.
 So, for example, 3D touching on a messages notification will bring up a live view of that messages conversation, allow you to respond, and even show the person responding and their response as if you were in the app.

-3D Touch has even more cool features in iOS 10, and has become an important part of the iPhone experience.
+3D Touch has even more cool features, and has become an important part of the iPhone experience.